April 1, 2025

 • Most watched online streaming service in the US: Dominating the streaming landscape, YouTube is the go-to for millions looking for everything from how-to and unboxing videos to vlogs and viral moments.

-So, if you want your content to be surfaced, discovered, and viewed, posting your videos to YouTube is a good move.
-And it’s the only move you need, if you plan and execute strategically on YouTube.
+So, if you want your content to be surfaced, discovered, and viewed, posting your videos on YouTube is a good move.
+And it's the only move you need, if you plan and execute strategically on YouTube.

 1. Log in to YouTube Studio.